 Conditional promises to give, that is, those with a measurable performance or other barrier and a right of return or release, are not recognized until the conditions on which they depend have been met.

-69% of contributions were from two donors during the year ended June 30, 2023 and 55% of contributions were from three donors during the year ended June 30, 2022.
+32% and 44% of contributions were from two donors during the years ended June 30, 2024 and 2023, respectively.